 Our curriculum is comprised of a number of courses that fall under entrepreneurship and innovation.
 They can be described as traditional classroom-based courses, which focus on lectures and case study, or experiential courses, where faculty provide guidance as students do hands-on work to solve business problems.
 Current courses include:

-- Venture Planning and Startup (the Sophomore Experience) – a course that enables students to plan, launch, manage, and harvest a startup venture financed through the Jim Moran Institute.
+- Creating, Managing and Harvesting New Ventures (the Sophomore Experience) – a two-semester set of courses that enables small student teams to plan, launch, manage, and harvest a venture financed through The Jim Moran Institute.

-- Mentored Study in Entrepreneurship (Venture Consulting) - a course that enables students to work directly with entrepreneur-mentors from existing businesses on critical projects.
+- Small Business and New Venture Analysis and Consultation – a course that enables students to work directly with existing businesses on critical projects.

-- CHEMPRENEUR® education services—the Technology Commercialization Program (the Senior Experience)—a course that enables students to examine new technologies and create a commercialization plan in a team-setting.
+- Chempreneur® – the Technology Commercialization Program (a part of the Senior Experience) – a course that enables students to examine new technologies and create a commercialization plan in a team-setting.

 - Opportunity Recognition and Market Feasibility